Understanding crypto stamps

 In principle, the same risks as when buying a regular postage stamp.
 Your purchase is essentially a miniature sheet including a postage stamp with access/interface to the NFT.
 However, you do not have to get involved with the crypto market if you do not want to, and you can store and collect the stamp as normal and/or exchange and trade it in the conventional manner.

 It’s worth weighing up the market risks before entering the crypto market, such as the volatility of the market with sharp price fluctuations at times.
-Wrongdoing, such as the disclosure of mnemonics or private keys, can also result in the loss of NFTs.
+Wrongdoing, such as the disclosure/sharing of mnemonics or private keys, can also result in the loss of NFTs.
 The marketplaces can’t always ensure that everything will run smoothly.

 No, the exchange and return of Swiss Post crypto stamps is generally excluded.

 There’ll be a first-day cancellation this year too.
 You can contact Swiss Post’s Cancellation Service in Lyss for cancellations.
 First-day covers are not available.
+There are however strictly limited, cancelled special covers, each with one stamp per country from the same colour edition.

 Trading crypto stamps